-Aus Co enters into a contract on 1 July 2009 to buy a depreciating asset from ABC Co for \$100,000.
-Under the terms of the contract, the depreciating asset will be delivered in 6 months time on 1 January 2010 and payment is required on 1 July 2011 (that is, 18 months after delivery).
-The market value of the depreciating asset on 1 January 2010 is \$90,000.
+Aus Co enters into a contract on 1 July 2011 to buy a depreciating asset for \$100,000.
+The depreciating asset will be delivered in 6 months time on 1 January 2012 and payment will be made on 1 July 2013 (that is, 18 months after delivery).
+The market value of the depreciating asset on 1 January 2012 is \$90,000.

-On 1 January 2010 when Aus Co receives the depreciating asset it will start to have a financial arrangement as its only subsisting right or obligation under the contract is a cash settlable obligation to pay for the acquisition of the depreciating asset.
-The TOFA rules will operate so that Aus Co is taken to have provided an amount equal to the market value of the depreciating asset when it is acquired.
+On 1 January 2012 when Aus Co receives the depreciating asset it will start to have a financial arrangement (the obligation to pay \$100,000 in 18 months) which is provided to acquire the depreciating asset.

+The TOFA rules mean that Aus Co is taken to have provided an amount equal to the market value of the depreciating asset (worked out at the time it is acquired) for its acquisition.
 Therefore, Aus Co's first element of cost of the depreciating asset will be \$90,000.

-This will also be the 'cost' of Aus Co's financial arrangement under which it makes a loss of \$10,000.
-This loss does not form part of the first element of cost of the depreciating asset.
+The financial arrangement will be taxed separately under the TOFA rules.
+Any gain or loss worked out under those rules (loss of \$10,000 in this example) will not form part of the first element of cost of the depreciating asset.

 The TOFA rules also provide for a hedging tax-timing method that allows gains and losses from certain hedging financial arrangements to be recognised and characterised in accordance with the tax treatment of the underlying item being hedged.
-For example, where a hedging financial arrangement election is in force, gains or losses from a hedging financial arrangement used to hedge against risks in relation to a depreciating asset will be separately recognised when the decline in value is recognised.
+For example, if this method applies to a gain or loss on a hedging financial arrangement used to hedge against risks for a depreciating asset, the gain or loss will be assessable or deductible on the same basis as the decline in value deduction.